Water-Extracting Kif

 Simple household items can be used for water-extracting kif from the other plant material.
 The basic principle involved is the difference in buoyancy between the trichomes (resin glands containing the active cannabinoids) and the rest of the plant material.
 Trichomes will sink in water whereas most of the rest of the plant material will float.

-already become so - as you will want to crumble or grind it into very small pieces.
-I used a wire mesh kitchen sieve to sift the ground material into a rough powder.
+Step #1: Begin by over-drying the plant material slightly.
+It might be already dry but if it is not then do it.
+You will want to crumble or grind it into very small pieces.
+You can use a wire mesh kitchen sieve to sift the ground material into a rough powder.
 More pure results can be obtained by re-sifting the powder or using a finer grind.

-After sifting, place the powder in a closeable and, preferably, non-breakable container.
+Step #2: After sifting, place the powder in a closeable container.
+Preferably, non-breakable one.
 Make sure that you can reach the bottom of the container, as the portion that you want will sink to the bottom.
 Do not try to do too much in a single batch; if layered too thickly, efficiency will suffer.

-Once dried, I ended up with a six-gram pile that I lightly pressed into a heart shape.
+Once dried, you end up with a pile of kif that can be lightly pressed into any form you want.
 This end product may be smoked as is; or, with a little heat and pressure, the kif will melt into hash.

 S